SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 with an IP family specifier that indicates the type of address contained.
 The type specific classes provide performance and storage benefits when the type of the address is known or forced, while :code:`IPRange` provides a generic type useful for interfaces.
 Note that an :code:`IPRange` holds a range of addresses of a single family, it can never hold a range that is of mixed families.
+In addition is the class :libswoc:`swoc::IPRangeView` which is a view to a family specific range wrapped in a family agnostic class.
+The purpose is to decrease copying by delaying and therefore in some cases avoiding.

 These classes provide support for parsing and formatting ranges of IP adddresses.
 The parsing logic accepts three forms of a range.
 In all cases the lower and upper limits of the range must be the